msleal/bio/README.md

 I drink beer.
 A lot.

 Wine and Whisky too.
-But not so much...
+But not so much.

 I have three kids.